wearefair/k8-cross-cluster-controller/README.md

 - Service Foo is deleted from Cluster B.
 - Cross cluster controller B will delete Service Foo in Cluster B.

+The cross cluster controller also includes a cleaning job that runs every 5 minutes to clean up any orphaned services/endpoints on the local cluster side.
+This means cleaning up any services or endpoints that have been deleted from the other cluster that might not have been picked up by the controller.

 ## Running Locally
 The controller can run in development mode, which will run using the default kubeconfig file ($HOME/.kube/config).
 This flag can be set by setting the DEV_MODE var to true or by passing in the flag.
+You can also specify the local and remote cluster contexts via flags (they default to prototype-general and prototype-secure).

 ```
 export DEV_MODE=true